Fast gradient-free optimization of excitations in variational quantum eigensolvers: Introduction

 In this work, we combine the advantages of incorporating excitation operators in physically-motivated VQE ansätze with the effectiveness of quantum-aware optimizers.
 We introduce \emph{ExcitationSolve}, a fast globally-informed gradient-free optimizer for ansätze composed of excitation operators.
 ExcitationSolve is quantum-aware since we know the analytical form of the energy landscape in one parameter (or a subset of parameters) for excitation operators, which is a (multi-dimensional) \emph{second-order Fourier series}.
 This applies to fermionic excitations \cite{peruzzo_VariationalEigenvalueSolver_2014}, qubit excitations \cite{yordanov2021qubitexcitationbased,xia2020qubit}, and Givens rotations \cite{arrazola_UniversalQuantumCircuits_2022} -- not limited to single and double excitations.
 ExcitationSolve can be applied to fixed and adaptive VQE ansätze as in the UCCSD ansatz \cite{peruzzo_VariationalEigenvalueSolver_2014} and ADAPT-VQE \cite{grimsley_AdaptiveVariationalAlgorithm_2019}, respectively.
+Within the literature on such optimizers, ExcitationSolve can be characterized as an extension of Rotosolve \cite{nakanishi_SequentialMinimalOptimization_2020,ostaszewski_StructureOptimizationParameterized_2021,parrish_JacobiDiagonalizationAnderson_2019,vidal_CalculusParameterizedQuantum_2018} and Greedy Gradient-free Adaptive VQE (GGA-VQE) \cite{feniou_GreedyGradientfreeAdaptive_2023} for VQE and ADAPT-VQE, respectively.
 A schematic summary of our work is provided in Fig.~\ref{fig:graphical_abstract}.